-The responses to the four questions above resulted in a list of answers for the first, second, and fourth questions and also in a large amount of written text related to the third question.
-These responses were analyzed using the qualitative data analysis framework developed by Miles and Huberman [27]: data reduction, data display, and conclusion drawing and verification.
+The responses to the four questions above resulted in a list of answer for the first, second, and fourth questions and also in a large amount of written text related to the qualitative data analysis framework developed by Miles and Huberman [27]: data reduction, data display, and conclusion drawing and verification.
 Descriptive statistics were also performed to answer the research questions.